 You have to pay for adults but kids are free.

 Visit the Oregon Zoo.
-The Zoo has been undergoing a years long project to improve and expand and has a lot to offer in the way of education as well as all of the amazing animals, of course.
+The Zoo has a lot to offer in the way of education as well as all of the amazing animals, of course.

 An educational museum of living trees.
 If you have plant lovers in your family or just people that love to hike in nature, check out the beautiful array of wildlife at Hoyt Arboretum.